v-pbartley/openhack-mc4h/Challenge-00/Readme.md

 Please be sure to have the following set up in your environment before beginning the OpenHack.

 + Azure Subscription with Contributor/Co-Owner rights
-+ Dynamics Environment + MC4H temporary license and solution set
 + GitHub account [link](https://github.com/)
 + Postman (cloud or desktop) [link](https://www.postman.com/)

+## Optional Components (for Challenges 5-7)
++ Dynamics Environment + MC4H temporary license and solution set

 _Note_ Postman cloud accounts require a login via email (free) or via Google.
 Additionally, Postman recommends if you choose to use the web client you should also download the desktop application.
 You can [read more](https://www.postman.com/downloads/?utm_source=postman-home) and download the web desktop client [here](https://www.postman.com/downloads/?utm_source=postman-home).